JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 - 🌎 **Communication of a local business case for an international audience**

 ---
-> ⚠️ **Analytical Scope:** These recommendations are derived exclusively from the synthetic dataset developed for this portfolio project.
-They represent analytical scenarios and should not be interpreted as recommendations regarding actual insurers or the Chilean insurance market.
+## ⚠️ Methodological Limitations

+- All companies, observations, and results are **100% synthetic** and are used exclusively for educational and portfolio purposes.
+- ROE was excluded from the main conclusions due to a plausibility limitation identified in the synthetic dataset.
+- The **Composite Solvency Ratio** is a project-specific analytical indicator and does not reproduce the official CMF regulatory solvency methodology.
+- `Net Portfolio Change = New Insured Lives - Cancellations`; these flows do not fully reconcile with changes in the stock of insured lives and should therefore not be interpreted as churn, retention, or persistence.
+- Direct Premium and product-level premium totals contain minor rounding differences resulting from the synthetic allocation process.
+- Relationships between Claims Ratio, Expense Ratio, and Technical Margin are partially mechanical because of the formulas used to construct the synthetic technical result.